-If an offender in prison is paying child support, he may be able stop or reduce payments until he is released.
-Here are the steps he must take:
+If you are in prison and paying child support, you may be able stop or reduce payments until you are released.
+Here are the steps you must take:

 - Send a written request to the child support agency to review the support order.
-The request should state why the offender wants a review. - The child support agency will look at the information provided to see if, based on the offender's current income, changing the existing order would result in a significant change as defined in Wisconsin law.
-If the order meets the standard for agency review, the child support office will send the offender a packet of forms and instructions.
+The request should state why you want a review. - The child support agency will look at the information provided to see if, based on your current income, changing the existing order would result in a significant change in circumstances as defined in Wisconsin law.
+If the order meets the standard for agency review, the child support office will send you a packet of forms and instructions. - You must follow the instructions carefully.
+Complete the forms and return them to the child support agency within the time limits.

-- The offender must follow the instructions carefully.
-He must complete the forms and return them to the child support agency within the time limits. - If the order does not meet the standard for agency review, the child support office will send the offender a letter stating that they will not file a motion for change of the child support order and, if the offender still wants a review, he can file a motion asking the court to change the support order.
+• If the order does not meet the standard for agency review, the child support office will send you a letter stating that they will not file a motion for change of the child support order and, if you still want a review, you can file a motion asking the court to change the support order.